David Cheshire

 David Edward Cheshire (born 30 June 1966) is a former motorcycle speedway rider from Australia.

 Career

 Cheshire made his British leagues debut during the 1983 British League season, where he rode for Cradley Heathens.
-Although he only made five appearances he was part of the team that won the league and cup double.
+Although he only made five appearances, he was part of the team that won the league and cup double.

-The following season, in 1984, he signed for Wolverhampton Wolves and doubled up for the Arena Essex Hammers in the National League.
+The following season, in 1984, Cheshire signed for Wolverhampton Wolves and doubled up for the Arena Essex Hammers in the National League.

-He stayed with Arena Essex in 1985 and then signed for the Birmingham Brummies for the 1986 National League season.
+Cheshire stayed with Arena Essex in 1985 and then signed for the Birmingham Brummies for the 1986 National League season.
 It was also in 1986 that he reached the final of the Speedway Under-21 World Championship.
 In the final, held at Rivne, Cheshire finished in 11th place.

-After three years away from British speedway, he returned with Middlesbrough Bears in 1990 and would stay with them for 1991 (a season curtailed by injury) and 1992, before retiring.
+After three years away from British speedway, Cheshire returned with Middlesbrough Bears in 1990 and would stay with them for 1991 (a season curtailed by injury) and 1992, before retiring.

-He represented the Australia national speedway team on three occasions.
+Cheshire represented the Australia national speedway team on three occasions.